-- 8.28 The design principles of the dwellings have been drawn from the contextual character analysis to provide an asymmetrical roof form when viewed from the street scene within the site.
-Whilst it is noted that Wattendon Road comprises of detached and semi-detached bungalows which are uniform in the appearance and use of materials, the wider context of the area has been reviewed to inform the design of the proposed development. - 8.29 The proposed development would not be very visible from Wattendon Road, with only glimpse views.
-Therefore, whilst the design draws upon the features of the nearby dwellings, there is a reduced need for it to closely respect the street scene of Wattendon Road, and instead it is appropriate for the development to have its own character which respects the local distinctiveness of the wider surroundings.
-The resultant gabled frontages would give the appearance of four detached dwellings.
+- 8.27 The design principles of the dwellings have been drawn from the contextual character analysis to provide an asymmetrical roof form when viewed from the street scene within the site.
+Whilst it is noted that Wattendon Road comprises of detached and semi-detached bungalows, which are uniform in the appearance and use of materials, the wider context of the area has been reviewed to inform the design of the proposed development. - 8.28 Minimal views of the development site would be offered from Wattendon Road.
+Therefore, whilst the design draws upon the features of the nearby dwellings, there is a reduced need for it to closely respect the street scene of Wattendon Road, and instead it is appropriate for the development to have its own character which respects the local distinctiveness of the wider surroundings. - 8.29 The resultant gabled frontages would give the appearance of four detached dwellings.
 The use of an asymmetrical gable would also provide a feature that breaks up the massing of the front elevations whilst also providing visual interest to the appearance of the development.
 Local Plan Policy DM10.7 states that development proposals should contribute positively to the character of the area and is sympathetic with its context.
 Whilst the immediate area is uniform in style and comprises of hipped roofs, examples of varying roof forms are demonstrated in neighbouring streets such as Firs Road, Hayes Lane, and Park Road.
-The proposed roof form is sympathetic to the traditional forms which would sit comfortably when viewed against the local context, therefore complying with the aims and objectives of Policy DM10.7. - 8.30 The proposed fenestration of the dwellings has taken on a more contemporary approach in terms of their sizes and formation on the front elevation of the dwelling.
-Whilst this would depart slightly from the existing character of the area, given that the dwellings would be set back from the street scene, the proposed arrangement is not considered to harm the appearance area or the visual amenities.
-The proposals provide a complimentary fenestration design which works well in conjunction with the proportions of brick and hung tile present on the front elevations which would is consistent with the appearance of the existing dwellings within the area. - 8.31 The elevation of the building is broken up using varying materials for the external features of the building.
-A red, brown, yellow stock brick and brown hanging tiles are proposed to the front elevations of the buildings.
-The change in materials provides a contrast between the main elevation and catslide roof and the setback element of the buildings.
-This emphasises the main front feature whilst also breaking up the massing of the built form.
+The proposed roof form is sympathetic to the traditional forms which would sit comfortably when viewed against the local context, therefore complying with the aims and objectives of Policy DM10.7. - 8.30 The proposed fenestration of the dwellings also takes on a traditional design approach in terms of their sizes and formation on the front elevation of the dwelling.
+The fenestration layout has been informed by the existing character of the area, and whilst this varies slightly from the existing character of Wattendon Road, given that the dwellings would be set back from the street scene, the proposed arrangement are not considered to harm the appearance area or the visual amenities. - 8.31 The proposals provide a complimentary fenestration design which works well in conjunction with the proportions of brick and hung tile present on the front elevations which would is consistent with the appearance of the existing dwellings within the area. - 8.32 The elevation of the building is broken up using varying materials for the external features of the building.
+A red, stock brick and brown hanging tiles are proposed to the front elevations of the buildings.
+The change in materials provides a contrast between the ground and first floor elements of the building which break up the massing of the front elevations.
 A brown tile would be used for the roof of the dwellings and the proposed material choice ensures that the development is sympathetic with the surrounding area in terms of the traditional style of architecture such as clay tiles and brickwork external finishes.